| CloserLook > Romans > Romans 2:17 to 3:20 |

 that God gave them a specific example of their disobedience.

-me.
 But ye say, Wherein have we robbed thee?
 In tithes and offerings.
 In Noah’s

-day, God had opened the windows of heaven and poured out
+day, God had opened the windows of heaven and poured out judgment.

-However this
+However, this

-time, He was willing to overwhelm them with His blessing, if they would
+time, He was willing to overwhelm them with His blessing, if they would only

-only obey His commandment.
+obey His commandmentd.

-No, we cannot out give God.
+No, we cannot outgive God.

 Unlike

-windows of heaven, and pour you out a blessing, that there shall not
+of heaven, and pour you out a blessing, that there shall not be room enough to

-be room enough to receive it."
+receive it."

 ~ ~ ~ ~ ~ ~

-God was referring to all
+was referring to all

 In fact, all

-of the charges laid out in Rom.2:21-27
+of the charges laid out in Romans 2:21-27

 apply to the whole nation.